-- 3.1 Drama is occasionally taught through direct subject teaching, but more often integrated within a topic or other curriculum subject. - 3.2 General teaching objectives for drama activities are provided in the framework for planning, with a suggested focus for teaching plus ideas for extending and reinforcing.
-This ensures that learning builds on the previous experiences of the child and progression and continuity are ensured through a whole school planning approach, involving class teachers, the subject co-ordinator and the headteacher. - 3.3 Drama games and other simple, discrete drama activities provide a strong basis for teachers to introduce drama to pupils.
-These will develop appropriate responses, an awareness of drama rules, speaking and listening skills, interpersonal skills and self-confidence whilst also ensuring that teachers' skills and confidence with the subject are being developed. - 3.4 Teachers usually teach drama to their own class but the subject co-ordinator may undertake to teach drama for another class teacher and also may use non-contact time to assist class teachers throughout the year, especially during the rehearsals of school productions! - 3.5 Drama specialists can provide focused workshop sessions for pupils, along with INSET courses for teachers. - 3.6 The learning of drama skills will be enhanced in a variety of ways: by visits from touring theatre companies and Theatre In Education practitioners; visits to theatres for backstage tours and to watch performances; opportunities to perform in local and national theatre festivals; opportunities to perform at school in assembly, for celebrations and at the end of term; opportunities to attend external drama workshops; the use of audio-visual and IT equipment (for watching or listening to plays). - 3.7 Children in Nursery and Reception are introduced to drama through simple games, activity poems, action rhymes, structured play, character exploration and other activities based on traditional stories, simple speaking and listening activities and the opportunity to present and respond to improvisation.
+- 3.1 Drama is occasionally taught through direct subject teaching, but more often integrated within a topic or other curriculum subject. - 3.
+2 Drama games and other simple, discrete drama activities provide a strong basis for teachers to introduce drama to pupils.
+These will develop appropriate responses, an awareness of drama rules, speaking and listening skills, interpersonal skills and self-confidence whilst also ensuring that teachers' skills and confidence with the subject are being developed. - 3.3 Drama specialists can provide focused workshop sessions for pupils, along with INSET courses for teachers. - 3.4 The learning of drama skills will be enhanced in a variety of ways: by visits from touring theatre companies and Theatre In Education practitioners; visits to theatres for backstage tours and to watch performances; opportunities to perform at school in assembly, for celebrations and at the end of term; opportunities to attend external drama workshops; the use of audio-visual and IT equipment (for watching or listening to plays).
+3.5 Children in Nursery and Reception are introduced to drama through simple games, activity poems, action rhymes, structured play, character exploration and other activities based on traditional stories, simple speaking and listening activities and the opportunity to present and respond to improvisation.